-What We Know Can Limit What We See.
+What We Understand Limits What We See.

 Here is a journey down the rabbit hole, one where I'll gladly escort you.

 One thing we all agree on is that riding is one of the most complex endeavours most of us will experience due of course to the nature of the partnership with our horses.
 Unlike collaborations between humans, with horses we lack the familiar language we use to create understanding and processes to mutual goals.

 Whether we get help from a pro, read a book, or we fumble on our own, we all rely on our sensibilities, our imagination, and our powers of observation and mimicry.
 We build our skill from the resultant comprehension of these processes.
 We are unique in our capacities to do this, no two people are the same.
 We are similar in that we all use these processes.